grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 ## How to run

-To enable span metrics in Tempo or Grafana Enterprise Traces, enable the metrics generator and add an overrides section which enables the `span-metrics` generator.
+To enable span metrics in Tempo or Grafana Enterprise Traces, enable the metrics generator and add an overrides section which enables the `span-metrics` processor.
 Refer to [the configuration details]({{< relref "../configuration#metrics-generator" >}}).

 If you want to enable metrics-generator for your Grafana Cloud account, refer to the [Metrics-generator in Grafana Cloud](https://grafana.com/docs/grafana-cloud/send-data/traces/metrics-generator/) documentation.